 What does it take to be an egg donor?

 You may have been giving egg donation a lot of thought recently.
 Maybe you read an article in a magazine or heard that your best friend’s roommate donated her eggs last year.
 The idea might never have occurred to you before, but suddenly you’re seriously considering it as an option.
 Now the questions start.
 Is this the right choice for me?
 Would I make a good egg donor?
+Will I meet specific egg donor requirements?
 How will I know?

-The requirements to become an egg donor vary slightly from agency to agency, but all of the basic egg donation qualifications center around making sure that you’re physically healthy and mentally in the right place to donate your eggs.
+The criteria to become an egg donor vary slightly from agency to agency, but all of the basic egg donation requirements center around making sure that you’re physically healthy and mentally in the right place to donate your eggs.
 When we’re evaluating applications at Bright Expectations, the candidates we choose must:

 - Be 20 to 29 years of age - In your 20s, your body is at its reproductive prime.
 You’re likely to respond well and easily to fertility medications and produce high quality eggs which will offer a waiting family the best chance of success.

 - Have regular monthly periods - A regular period is a good sign that everything’s working well in there!